carlysandler/Mapping_Earthquakes/13_Notes.md

 Add, commit, and push your changes to your Earthquakes_past7days branch.

 Next, Sadhana will show you how to add the earthquake data as an overlay to the tile layer so that the data can be turned on and off by the viewer.

+# 13.6.4
+Add Earthquake Data as an Overlay
+The earthquake map is looking great.
+Sadhana thinks that having the earthquake data as an overlay on both the Streets and Satellite tile layers, would be a nice added feature so users can turn the data on and off.
+After adding an overlay for the earthquakes, our map should look similar to the following map, allowing the viewer to toggle off and on the earthquake data.
+The default setting will always show the data:

+The Street map marks each earthquake with a circle diameter and color representing different magnitudes.
+Popups show magnitude and location for each earthquake, with the earthquake data shown in the tile layer.

+Before we write the code to create this map, make a copy of the logicStep3.js file and name it logicStep4.js.
+Now, let's edit the file.

+Refer to Layer Groups and Layers Control (Links to an external site.) for guidance on how to add data as an overlay to the map.

+NOTE
+The base layers or tile layers, the Streets and Satellite, are mutually exclusive, and only one can be visible at a time on our map.
+Whereas, overlays are anything that you want to add to the map, which are "laid over" all the base layers and are visible all the time.

+In the example below, from the Layer Groups and Layers Control (Links to an external site.) page, we can add data to a LayerGroup class.
+In the example given, the cities variable is assigned to the layerGroup().
+For our purposes, we'll use the earthquake data:

+The layerGroup contains data to add to a map.

+Let's create an overlay layer for our earthquake data.
+Add the following code to your logicStep4.js file below the code for the base layer that holds the two different map styles:

+// Create the earthquake layer for our map. let earthquakes = new L.layerGroup();
+Next, define the overlay object to add it to the map.
+Add the following code below the earthquake layer group:

+// We define an object that contains the overlays.
+// This overlay will be visible all the time. let overlays = {
+  Earthquakes: earthquakes
+};
+To add the overlay to the map, add the variable overlays to the Layers Control object.
+Edit the Layers Control object so that the overlays object will show up on the tile layers control:

+// Then we add a control to the map that will allow the user to change
+// which layers are visible.
+L.control.layers(baseMaps, overlays).addTo(map);
+Your logicStep4.js file should look like the following with the added code:

+The logic.js file includes the code to add the earthquake data as an overlay.

+If we open the index.html file in our browser, we see that the earthquake data has loaded, but the earthquake overlay button is not on:

+The Street map marks each earthquake with a circle diameter and color representing different magnitudes.
+The Earthquake overlay is "off" in the tile layer.

+Our L.geoJSON() layer code looks like this at this point:

+The L.geoJSON layer code has not been edited in this logic.js file.

+To have the Earthquakes overlay button "on," we need to:

+Replace the map variable in the addTo(map) function with earthquakes.
+Before the closing bracket and parenthesis of the d3.json()method we add the earthquake layer to the map, with earthquakes.addTo(map);.
+Edit your addTo(map) function at the end of your L.geoJSON() layer code, as shown in the image to look like the following:

+The logic.js file after editing the L.geoJSON layer code to add the earthquake data.

+Now, when we open the index.html file in our browser, we can see that the earthquake data has loaded and the earthquake overlay button is "on":

+The Street map marks each recorded earthquake with a circle diameter and color representing different magnitudes.
+Popups show the magnitude and location for each earthquake, and the earthquake data is shown in the tile layer.

+Nice job adding the earthquake data as an overlay to the map!

+ADD/COMMIT/PUSH
+Add, commit, and push your changes to your Earthquakes_past7days branch.

+Sadhana loves the map, but she thinks having a legend to indicate what magnitude is represented by each color would be helpful when viewing the map.